robert7/nixnote2/README.md

 * Install development dependencies - look in content of [this docker file](development/docker/Dockerfile.ubuntu_xenial) to see example what is needed for Ubuntu 16.04.
 If you use another distribution/version, you need to find the right packages.
-* Qt: you can either get Qt packages for your distribution or as alternative you can download qt5 directly from [qt.io/download](https://www.qt.io/download).
+* Qt: you can either get Qt packages for your distribution or as alternative you can download Qt 5 directly from [qt.io/download](https://www.qt.io/download).
-  Currently **only supported version is Qt 5.5**.
-Building against 5.6+ needs source changes (this is on TODO list).
 * Get latest source from github...
   * I recommend using `master` branch.
-There maybe feature/* or release/* available, but this may not be stable.
-Anyway there isn't any guarantee for `master` branch either :-)
 * Build
 * Optional: create [AppImage package](https://appimage.org/) using [linuxdeployqt](https://github.com/probonopd/linuxdeployqt)